HR can help by giving the business a view on its most important asset - its people.

 Insights such as these help HR professionals track ROI for their initiatives.
 Having access to HR master data also helps ensure decision making is well-informed and based on accurate data.

-In a situation like the current COVID-19 pandemic, the first questions many companies ask are very basic: how many people work for us?
-Where can all find their contact information?
-How many are on sick leave or working from home?
-How do I handle a potential organisational restructuring?
 An automated process designed to collect and handle employee data in compliance with GDPR, privacy, and employment law requirements will deliver both the right answers but also savings in time, money, and potential future legal costs.

 For example, overall efficiency savings of 50-75% have been seen by HR departments adopting fully digital contract creation processes.
 Digital HR tools will save any organisation a tremendous amount of time – a resource that is sparse when a crisis is at the corner and quick actions are required from HR.